KKR's asset sales deliver record cash

 A handful of low-profile transactions drove the rise in earnings, delivering in aggregate more cash than KKR’s $6.7 billion sale of a stake in pharmacy group Alliance Boots GmbH, which dominated the buyout firm’s third-quarter earnings.

-The cash-outs booked in the fourth quarter included the sale of shares in discount retailer Dollar General Corp (DG.N), a sale of shares and a dividend payment at hospital operator HCA Holdings Inc (HCA.N), and the divestment of its remaining stakes in semiconductor company Avago Technologies and chemicals maker Rockwood Holdings Inc ROC.N.
+The cash-outs booked in the fourth quarter included the sale of shares in discount retailer Dollar General Corp, a sale of shares and a dividend payment at hospital operator HCA Holdings Inc, and the divestment of its remaining stakes in semiconductor company Avago Technologies and chemicals maker Rockwood Holdings Inc.

 KKR, whose investments include retailer Toys R US Inc and internet domain registration company Go Daddy Group Inc, said assets under management rose to $75.5 billion at the end of December from $66.3 billion at the end of September, thanks mainly to its acquisition of Prisma Capital Partners LP, a hedge fund-of-funds manager.